heikoburau/ParallelAverage/Readme.md

 Facilitates the full workflow of high performance computing (HPC) for Python Users, preferably in an interactive environment such as the [jupyter-notebook](https://jupyter.org/).

-It basically converts a Python function call that performs the calculation into a [SLURM](https://slurm.schedmd.com/) batch script, sends it to the cluster, and finally stores all the results of the job in a database.
+It basically converts a Python function call that performs the calculation into a [SLURM](https://slurm.schedmd.com/) batch script, sends it to the cluster, and finally stores all the results of the job at the file system.
-Whenever the same function is called again with the same arguments, the pre-calculated results are returned immediately from the database.
+Whenever the same function is called again with the same arguments, the pre-calculated results are returned immediately from the file system.
 From the User's perspective, all functionality is contained in a single function call.

 Example